NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     done with, even if it disagrees with the DEM recorded in the geoheaders of input images.

+allow-different-mapproject-gsd
+    Allow the left and right mapprojected images to have different GSD.
+This is for backward compatibility and is not recommended, as it can produce worse results.

 threads (*integer*) (default = 0)
     Select the number of threads to use for each process.
 If 0, use the value in ~/.vwrc.